DEPENDABLE. RELIABLE. ON YOUR SIDE.

 Dutko Law for Family Law Cases

-At Dutko Law, we are prepared to handle complex child custody cases.
+Grandparent custody can be difficult, but we have you covered.
+At Dutko Law, we are prepared to handle complex child custody and grandparent custody cases.
 If you are a grandparent that would like to be considered for physical custody of your grandchild, we an experienced legal representative to help you.
 Contact Dutko Law today to schedule a consultation.

 The current law, as written, would permit a grandparent standing to seek custody of a minor child when a custody action has already been initiated by either parent.
 This protects the parents’ right to raise their child as they see fit without court interference, except in cases where they have already invited the court into their family affairs.
 Additionally, grandparents can file a custody action in cases where the grandchild resided with the grandparent for at least 12 months or if the parent of the minor child involved, has died.